 # Apply the configuration

 terraform applyModule reusability heavily relies on accepting inputs and producing outputs.
-For a deep dive into variable types, validation, and outputs in Terraform/OpenTofu, see our variables and outputs guide.
+For more on variable types, validation, and outputs in Terraform/OpenTofu, see our variables and outputs guide.

 Inputs are parameterized using variable blocks within the module.
 Instead of hardcoding values like region, instance types, or CIDR blocks, define them as variables.
 When calling the module, you provide values for these variables, making the module flexible across different scenarios.